antodld/mc_OpenVR_plugin/README.md

 By default, it is assumed SteamVR is running on the same computer as the one running the controller.

 # Distant device connection
 If the devices are connected to another computer the data will be streamed using UDP.
-Using the following exécutable :
+Using the following executable :
 ```shell
 cd build
 ./PluginLink